hanyubo24/TPC-simulation/README.md

                     -csv xxx.csv -o myOutput.root -z -14.0
                     -ui: turnning on the ui
       """
+   step 1: # this will generate the simulated sample
       8. ./build/TPC -p kaon- -pmin 1 -pmax 800 -o output.root -n 10 -z 0
+   step 2: # this will do the offline digitalization, please take a look at the scripts in offine folder, and modify the yaml file if needed
+      9. cd offline
+      10. python Step2.py --h
+         # the files can be checked by the notebook in this folder